Rethink-Rx

 Why is Medical Marijuana Dosing Important?

-It is important to get the right dosage of medical marijuana because it will help your body heal and make you feel better.
+It is vital to get the proper dosage of medical marijuana because it will help your body heal and make you feel better.
 Too much or too little can be dangerous and make you sick.
-The right dosage depends on the condition you are trying to alleviate, the strength of the marijuana, and your body’s reaction to it.
+The correct dosage depends on the condition you are trying to alleviate, the strength of the marijuana, and your body’s reaction to it.
 Your doctor can help you determine the best dose for you.
 They will consider factors such as your age, weight, and medical history when recommending a dosage.

 Types of Medical Marijuana